null

 Surface finishes

-Polished flatware can look more formal, crisp and classic, while a matte finish can often look softer and more contemporary.
+Polished flatware can look more formal, crisp and clean, while a matte finish can often look softer and more contemporary.
 While matte flatware is less likely to show scratches, polished surfaces will develop an attractive patina over time.
 We also offer some coloured patterns and many of the patterns in our Handmade line feature black forged handles, for a more rustic look.

 Care